 The City of San José has completed a feasibility study related to the removal of the Singleton Road fish passage barrier.
-Valley Water is working on a partnership agreement with City of San José to provide support for City's effort to remove the Singleton Road Bridge and associated channel restoration.
+Valley Water is completing a cost share agreement with City of San José to provide funding support for City's effort to remove the Singleton Road crossing, install a flatcar bridge, and associated channel improvements.

 The Evelyn Bridge Fish Passage within Stevens Creek completed construction on November 21, 2015.